aviart/gd-star-rating/branches/1.8/readme.txt

 * Added new filters to T2 rendering engine
 * Changes in some actions used for saving votes
 * Fixed grouping problems with rating widget
+* Fixed preventing authors to vote for own comments and posts

 = 1.9.0 =
 * Google Rich Snippets support for RDF and Microdata formats